dannycalegari/kleinian/README.md

 GLUT Kleinian group visualizer version 0.01

+make from the command line; edit makefile to reflect local values for X11 and OpenGL

 Usage: from the command line, type

 * ./kleinian -t *filename.tri* to read (precomputed) triangle mesh from file